yunongLiu1/IKEA-Manuals-at-Work/datasheet.md

 ### Does the dataset contain data that, if viewed directly, might be offensive, insulting, threatening, or might otherwise cause anxiety?

-No, the dataset only contains instructional assembly videos and related data which is not offensive in nature.
+<span style="color:red">No, the dataset only contains instructional assembly videos and related data which is not offensive in nature.</span>

 ### Does the dataset relate to people?